 Before every launch, WSR holds a flyers’ meeting to go over the rules for the launch.
 Understanding that not everyone arrives at the beginning of the launch window, we need to present these to you so they can be referenced later.
 If the line begins with (HPR), it applies to high-power launches, usually specific to our Federal Rd.
 Field in Cedarville, OH.

-- We will stand down from launching if surface wind reaches or exceeds 20mph.
+- We will stand down from launching if the surface wind reaches or exceeds 20mph.

-- No driving onto or through the field FOR ANY REASON.
+- AT FEDERAL RD., DO NOT DRIVE ONTO OR THROUGH THE FIELD FOR ANY REASON.
 Vehicles must stay on the grass at ALL TIMES.
-To get to other side of field you must use the roadside entrance (don’t attempt to cross the creek in a vehicle).
+To get to other side of the field you must use the roadside entrance.
+Do not attempt to cross the creek in a vehicle.
+If you have appropriate high water gear, you may attempt to cross the creek on foot at your own risk.

-- RSO on duty has absolute and final call on all flights.
+- RSO on duty has the absolute and final call on all flights.

 - Established WSR members can peer RSO on LPR/MPR/HPR kits.
-New members or non-members must be checked by RSO on duty or other senior WSR member.
+New members or non-members must be checked by RSO on duty or other senior WSR members.

 - All scratch-built models must be submitted for inspection (you must know where your CG/CP are; sim data is very helpful).